choria-io/go-backplane/README.md

   * Health Check interface
   * Shutdown interface
   * Ability to switch running log levels of your applications
+  * Ability to publish data from your app to the Choria Data Adapters that can convert the data to streaming data systems
   * Standardised configuration
   * TLS using PuppetCA or manual configuration
   * Expose Facts to the Choria discovery system